 Want to see from whence the crunchy-topped chicken casserole came?

-The recipe was actually sent to me (at least) three different times, slightly different each time:
+The recipe was actually sent to me by (at least) three different readers, slightly different each time:

 Chicken with Stovetop Stuffing

 - 1 pkg (6 oz) Stove Top Stuffing Mix for Chicken